cosminadrianpopescu/vim-sql-workbench/README.md

 The arguments are useful, if you use the `g:sw_autocomplete_on_load` option.

-## SWSqlAutocompleteSetDefault

-Like the previous command, this command also activates the intellisense autocomplete for the current sql buffer.
-In addition to the previous command, this command will also set the list of tables and fields and procedures found for this profile as default autocomplete.
-They can be used by the `SWSqlAutocompleteWithDefault` command.

-## SWSqlAutocompleteWithDefault

-This command activates the intellisense autocomplete for the current sql buffer using the default list of tables, fields and procedures.

 ## SWSqlBufferRestore

 This command will restore the properties of the sql buffer following a vim